-Our current board members consist of Chairperson Ms Ursula Swan, Vice Chairperson Dr Aesen Thambiran, Treasurer Mr David Wilding, Secretary Ms Carol Houghton, Mr Adrian Gallo, Ms Max Taylor, and Ms Selena West.
+Our current board members consist of Chairperson Ms Ursula Swan, Vice Chairperson Ms Max Taylor, Treasurer Mr David Wilding, Secretary VACANT, Dr Aesen Thambiran and Ms Carol Houghton.

 HepatitisWA employs paid and unpaid staff.
 If you are interested in volunteering your services, please visit the Volunteering page for more information.